-This post highlights some of the key points from the 2016 IEA World Energy Outlook presentation.
-The presentation hosted by the Center for Strategic & International Studies is well worth a watch.
-I also recommend subscribing to the CSIS channel on YouTube – it is full of interesting energy content.
+This Energy Insights post highlights some of the key points from the 2016 IEA World Energy Outlook presentation.
+The presentation hosted by the Center for Strategic & International is worth a watch - I recommend subscribing to the CSIS channel on YouTube.

 - A period of relative calm with countries like Iraq producing oil.

-- Low price of oil incentivising oil producers to maximize output to maintain cash flow.
+- A low price of oil incentivising oil producers to maximize output to maintain cash flow.

 This period of high production could come to an end with any instability that the Middle East is historically known for.

-Approval of new oil projects lowest since 1950s – same for discoveries
+Approval & discovery of new oil projects lowest since 1950s

 Combining this with the potential for Middle East supply to reduce we could see a quite interesting oil market in a few years.